tech-lady/flight-booking/README.md

 [![Coverage Status](https://coveralls.io/repos/github/andela-oawofadeju/fly-app/badge.svg?branch=develop)](https://coveralls.io/github/andela-oawofadeju/fly-app?branch=develop)
 [![Code Climate](https://codeclimate.com/github/andela-oawofadeju/fly-app/badges/gpa.svg?maxAge=0)](https://codeclimate.com/github/andela-oawofadeju/fly-app)

+#### The above CI links are no longer available but will leave them there for historical/legacy purpose

 ## Description

-Fly_App is a web application for booking flight reservations.
+Flight-Booking is a web application for booking flight reservations.
 It provides services for passengers to book flights to their respective destinations and make payments to that effect.

 ## Features